square/tape/README.md

 Tape by Square, Inc.
 ====================

-Tape is a collection of queue-related classes for Java.
+Tape is a collection of queue-related classes for Android and Java.

-`QueueFile` is a reliable, efficient, file-based, FIFO queue.
+`QueueFile` is a lightning-fast, transactional, file-based FIFO.
 Addition and removal from an instance is an O(1) operation and is atomic.
 Writes are synchronous; data will be written to disk before an operation returns.
 The underlying file is structured to survive process and even system crashes and if